-- File the FAFSA, available starting October 1st, 2017. - Take note of any upcoming deadlines-many schools have November 1st, 15th, or 30th as a deadline - Continue searching for scholarships and ways to pay for your education - Retake the SAT/ACT (if you choose) - Attend college fairs and financial aid nights - ICC College Night-October 18th - Plan and make college visits. - Request letters of recommendation, if necessary - Be sure to give recommenders at least 1 week to complete the recommendation. - Provide them with a resume or a Student Information Sheet-available in the counseling office - If you are applying under an early decision or early action program, be sure to get all forms in as soon as possible.
+- File the FAFSA, available starting October 1st, 2019. - Take note of any upcoming deadlines-many schools have November 1st, 15th, or 30th as a deadline - Continue searching for scholarships and ways to pay for your education - Retake the SAT/ACT (if you choose) - Attend college fairs and financial aid nights - o ICC College Night-October 16th, 5:30pm-7:00pm Cougar Plex - Plan and make college visits. - Request letters of recommendation, if necessary - Be sure to give recommenders at least 1 week to complete the recommendation. - Provide them with a resume or a Student Information Sheet-available in the counseling office - If you are applying under an early decision or early action program, be sure to get all forms in as soon as possible. - Register for AP exams (administered in May).